Personal Injury FAQ

 Proving reckless behavior or negligence can be complicated.
 That’s why you need an experienced personal injury lawyer on your side.
 We know where to look for evidence and build strong cases that identify reckless or negligent parties and hold them accountable.
 Since 1979, we’ve recovered millions for the injured in Maine.

-There are statutes of limitations that place a limit on the amount of time you are allowed to take legal action.
+There are statutes of limitations that place a limit on the amount of time you can take legal action.
 In Maine, you have six years from the date of the accident to take legal action in most personal injury cases.
 The exception is in cases involving medical negligence, in which you have three years.

 While this seems like plenty of time, there are some things to consider.
 It can take months to investigate your accident and build a case.
 Also, over time, evidence can be lost or destroyed and the memories of witnesses can fade.
 That’s why if you’ve been injured in a personal injury accident, we encourage you to get legal advice as soon as possible.